Universal cooling of quantum systems via randomized measurements: Application to many-body systems

-where ${J_i<0}$ (${J_i>0}$) corresponds to (anti-)~ferromagnetic coupling between sites $(i,i+1)$.
-Conserved quantities are the total spin operators $\Sigma_{x,y,z} = \sum_i^N \sigma_{x,y,z,i}/2$ and $\Sigma^2 = \Sigma_x^2 + \Sigma_y^2 + \Sigma_z^2$.
+where $J_a<0$ ($J_a>0$) corresponds to (anti-)~ferromagnetic coupling between sites.
+Conserved quantities are the total spin operators $\Sigma_{x,y,z} = \sum_i^N \sigma_{x,y,z,i}$ and $\Sigma^2 = \Sigma_x^2 + \Sigma_y^2 + \Sigma_z^2$.
 In our cooling protocol, each system spin is coupled with a meter qubit:

-For simplicity, in a single iteration of the protocol, all meter qubits have the same level splitting $\omega_\text{M}$, and all system spins are coupled to their corresponding meter qubits with the same coupling operator $A_i$.
+In a single iteration of the protocol, all meter qubits have identically and independently distributed level splittings $\omega_{i,\text{M}}$, and each system spin is coupled to its corresponding meter qubit via a coupling operator $A_i$, which is also independently and identically distributed.
 The steady-state energy of the system is calculated from the CPTP map $\bar{\mathcal{V}}$, averaged over the interactions $A_i(\theta,\phi)$ on the Bloch sphere, and meter splittings are sampled uniformly from the interval $\omega_\text{M} \in [0, 1.1 \mnorm{H_\text{S}}]$, requiring only knowledge of $\mnorm{H_\text{S}}$.